lgswa-25t2/milestone/m1/0-ProjectPlan.md

 ## Timeline & Milestones

+Below is a summary schedule and you need to refer to the task list.
 Some items may be added or changed.

 | **Phase**                            | **Duration** | **Key Deliverables**      |
 | ------------------------------------ | ------------ | ------------------------- |